3-manifolds/notary/README.rst

 Notary
 ======

-This python module provides one class, Notarizer, which is intended as a base class for a python object which automatically notarizes a signed macOS application bundle.
+This python package provides one class, Notarizer, which is intended as a base class for a python object which automatically notarizes a signed macOS application bundle.
 The subclass which does the actual notarization needs to provide a method build_dmg which builds the disk image that will be used to distribute